pyodide/pyodide-build/integration_tests/recipes/README.md

 ### List of recipes and their purpose

 - numpy: The most popular and widely used library in the scientific computing community.
+- pywavelets: a library with C and Cython extensions that uses the NumPy-C API.
 - orjson: Tests rust extension modules.
 - zlib: Tests static libraries.
 - geos: Tests shared libraries.